Frequently Asked Questions

 Through fully anonymous account creation, onion routing, and metadata minimisation, Session provides just as effective protection in real-world scenarios as PFS does, and in some cases even better protection.

-For more information check out our blog about the removal of PFS: https://getsession.org/session-protocol-explained
+For more information check out this blog about the removal of PFS: https://getsession.org/session-protocol-explained

 Privacy